Signatures of valley drift in the diversified band dispersions of bright, gray, and dark excitons in MoS2 monolayers

 \subsection{Angle-resolved photoluminescence spectra}

-The strain-induced diversification and anisotropies in the exciton band structures of BX, GX, and DX leads also to the diversified angle-dependences of the directional photo-luminescences (PLs) from the different types of exciton in an uni-axially strained \ch{MoS2}-ML.
-Based on the DFT-BSE-solved exciton states and momentum-dependent transition dipoles of BX, GX, and DX, we calculate the transition rates of the directional PLs from an exciton in an uni-axially strained \ch{MoS2}-ML, as a function of the polar ($\theta_{\nu}$) and azimuthal ($\phi_{\nu}$) angles of the emitted light.
-The technical details of the calculations for the directional PLs are presented in Sec. \uppercase\expandafter{\romannumeral 2} of SI.
+The strain-induced diversification and anisotropies in the exciton band dispersion of BX, GX, and DX leads also to the diversified angle-dependences of the directional photo-luminescences (PLs) from the different types of exciton in an uni-axially strained \ch{MoS2}-ML.
+Based on the solved exciton states and momentum-dependent transition dipoles of BX, GX, and DX, we calculate the transition rates of the directional PLs from an exciton in an uni-axially strained \ch{MoS2}-ML, as a function of the polar ($\theta_{\nu}$) and azimuthal ($\phi_{\nu}$) angles of the emitted light, { using the formalisms of {Appendix C} based on the Fermi's golden rule}.

-Figure 5 shows the optical patterns of the directional PLs, characterized by the momentum-dependent transition rates of exciton, $\Gamma_{\rm{S},\boldsymbol{Q}}(\theta_v, \phi_v) $, from the exciton states of un-strained and uni-axially strained \ch{MoS2}-MLs.
-Figure 5 (a-d) present the optical patterns of the $\rm{B}_u$, $\rm{B}_l$, GX, and DX bands of an un-strained \ch{MoS2}-ML, all of which present isotropic features.
-In the presence of uni-axial strain, the optical patterns of the BX states of an uni-axially strained \ch{MoS2}-ML turn out to be anisotropic, as shown by Figure 5 (g) and (h).
-By contrast to the BX states, the optical pattern of the GX states of a uni-axially strained \ch{MoS2}-ML yet is found strain-insensitive and presents only slight anisotropy as one sees in Figure 5 (i).
-Interestingly, we show that the optical pattern of the DX states exhibit the most anisotropy (See Figure 5 (j)).
+Fig. 5 shows the optical patterns of the directional PLs, characterized by the momentum-dependent transition rates of exciton, $\Gamma_{\rm{S},\boldsymbol{Q}}(\theta_v, \phi_v) $, from the exciton states of un-strained and uni-axially strained \ch{MoS2}-MLs.
+Fig. 5 (c-f) present the optical patterns of the $\rm{B}_u$, $\rm{B}_l$, GX, and DX bands of an un-strained \ch{MoS2}-ML, all of which present isotropic features.
+In the presence of uni-axial strain, the optical patterns of the BX states of an uni-axially strained \ch{MoS2}-ML turn out to be anisotropic, as shown by Fig. 5 (g) and (h).
+By contrast to the BX states, the optical pattern of the GX states of a uni-axially strained \ch{MoS2}-ML yet is found strain-insensitive and presents only slight anisotropy as one sees in Fig. 5 (i). { This is because the the {\it e-h} exchange interaction of the GX state with out-of-plane dipoles is insensitive to the applied in-plane strain. } Interestingly, we show that the optical pattern of the DX states exhibit the most anisotropy (See Fig. 5 (j)).
 The strain-induced small brightness of DX yields the weak directional light emission that tends to propagate in the direction around the $x$-axis, nearly horizontally with large polar angle.
 The large-polar-angle directional light emission from the long-lived spin-forbidden DXs in a uni-axially strained \ch{MoS2}-ML could be considered as a signature of strain-induced excitonic effect of VD, optically measurable in the time- and angle-resolved optical spectroscopy.